-You know you are going to make a mess, so lay down and cover all the surroundings to make sure you don’t give your garage a new paint job.
+You know you are going to make a great mess, so lay down and cover all the surroundings to make sure you don’t give your garage a new paint job.

 Scuff and Sand

 Clean off all the dust from the truck bed and think about applying a metal primer to make the paint job easier.
-It also protects the metal from higher temperatures, and prevents against rust and oxidation.
+It also protects the metal from higher temperatures and prevents rust and oxidation.

 There are steps you can take to prolong your truck’s lifespan and finding and administering the best truck bed liner is a way to do that.
-Just remember, safety first and keep in mind all the suggestions we presented when looking for a truck liner.
+Just remember, safety first and keep in mind all the suggestions we presented in the list when looking to buy the right truck liner.